Editor’s Note: This post was first published on March 7, 2019

 For our parents, it was okay to fail but not to cheat.
 We were taught to work hard and speak truthfully.
 This value system was also inculcated in our school.

 Please tell us about your college (undergraduate) experience.

 During my undergraduate studies, I was lucky to have great teachers who mentored us beyond the textbooks.
 I was an avid mooter and I state with great pride that we had a wonderful team that won several moot accolades.

-I personally won over 10 best mooters/researchers award in various national and state level moot competition, including the Bar Council of India moot.
+I personally won over 10 best mooters/researchers award in the various national and state-level moot competition, including the Bar Council of India moot.

 During my law school days, I was interested in mooting.
 I also got introduced to policy discourse through seminars at the Centre for Civil Society.
 I regard my involvement with CCS as one of the most rewarding experiences as a youth.

 What about your LLM Experience at University College London?